SorenLKuhl/SorenLKuhl.github.io/index.markdown

   <iframe src="Pictures/philadelphia_restaurant_map.html" width="1000" height="750"> </iframe>
   <figcaption><strong>Figure 8:</strong> Areas of Philadelphia and their average rating along with individual restaurants.</figcaption>
 </figure>

+# Discussion
+In this project, we looked at Yelp reviews in Philadelphia to help you guys to decide where to eat, what kind of food to try, and when to go.
+We have used different types of charts so you can explore the data yourself.

+By focusing on just one city, the results were easier to understand.
+Looking at ratings by category, time, and location gave us a good overview of the restaurant situation.

+There are still things that could be better.
+Review times do not always show when people actually ate at the restaurant, so time-based patterns might not be 100% accurate.
+We also did not look at the review text or information about the users, which could have given more insight.

+Overall, the project tells a clear and helpful story using data, which gives people a fun way to explore food in Philadelphia.

 # References
 [^1]: https://business.yelp.com/resources/articles/study-shows-high-intent-consumers-are-contacting-businesses-quickly-on-yelp/?domain=local-business